1. Agreement formation

 Client agrees and accepts that the Services are operated from servers owned and controlled by a third party.
 As such, Client acknowledges that certain functions are out of the control of Provider, including:

-- web servers and storage, which is hosted by Amazon Web services (AWS)
+- web servers, storage and email delivery, which is hosted by Amazon Web Services (AWS)

 - voice and SMS services, which are provided by Twilio

 - voice recording transcription which is provided by Google Cloud Speech API

 15. Phone number regulatory requirements

 Local country regulations must be adhered to when using phone numbers.
 This requirement means in some cases you must provide adequate identity documentation to the carriers or local regulator.
 Failure to provide that information creates a risk of disruption of service.